matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

    * means new joiners to a room won't even be able to see the most recent location for someone
    * MSC1763 data retention lets us control the historical data anyway.

-Alternatively, we could sell location data as normal E2EE messages.
+Alternatively, we could send location data as normal E2EE messages.
 However, clients would have to back-paginate in an unbounded fashion to confidently say what the various beacons are doing rather than simply fishing it out of room state.